stacks-network/docs/_develop/zero_to_dapp_3_win.md

 1. Open the `src/constant.js` file in your favorite editor.

-   On Mac you can use TextEdit or Vim.
+   On Windows you can use Notepad.

 2. Scroll down to the section that defines the **Other Kingdoms**